NON-FICTION

 Columns

-I've been very fortunate (and rather proud) to have been invited to contribute regular on-going columns on a subject I have a real fondness for -- crime and detective fiction -- for two very fine publications, Blue Murder, and Mystery Scene,arguably the mystery reader and writers bible.
+I've been very fortunate (and rather proud) to have been invited to contribute regular on-going columns on a subject I have a real fondness for -- crime and detective fiction -- for two very fine publications, Blue Murder, and Mystery Scene, arguably the mystery reader and writers' bible.

-Lately, I've also been able to indulge in another passion of mine: bicycling.
-I served as the bicyclist columnist for the short-lived Valley Sports and, more recently, I've inked a contract to continue "The Bike Beat" column in the North County Sports, a quarterly San Diego Magazine.
+Blue Murder, of course, is now sadly defunct, but over the years, I've also done a column where I rambled on about music AND crime fiction for Crime Spree, and for aI was few short years, to indulge in another passion of mine: bicycling.
+I served as the bicyclist columnist for the short-lived Valley Sports and continued "The Bike Beat" column in the North County Sports, a quarterly San Diego Magazine.

 Mystery Scene (2003 --)